 You have a cracked combine wheel.
 Now what?

 You’ve dug your combine out of hibernation and are carefully inspecting its wheels under a bright, summer sky.
 (We all do this, right?)
 You happen to notice a few cracks on the auger-side inside dual.
 What’s your next step?
-Call NTS Tire Supply.
-We have an in-house wheel shop that can repair your wheels.
-To do this, we cut out the problem wheel's center and replace it with a larger diameter, sturdier one, and shotblast and powder coat the wheels to give it a like-new look.
+Call NTS Tire Supply

-Repairing your cracked wheel is option #1.
-However, when a farmer calls us about cracked combine wheels, we always like to ask a few questions to get a clearer picture of the situation.
+In a pinch, repairing your wheel may be the only way to go.
+And a repair is certainly the cheapest option.
+However, when a farmer calls us with one or more cracked combine wheels, we always aks a few questions to get a clearer picture of the situation.
 Why?
-Because, in some cases, simply patching over the problem with a repair might not be the smartest solution.
+In some cases, patching over the problem with a repair may not be the smartest long-term solution.

 1. Is this your first cracked wheel, or have you had this problem multiple times?